Using Terraform to Deploy Cloud Block Store in Azure

 .zone

-(Required) - The Availability Zone within the deployment location.virtual_network
+(Required) - The Availability Zone within the deployment location.virtual_network_id

-(Required) - Virtual network that contains the network interfaces of the array.management_subnet
+(Required) - Virtual network id that contains the network interfaces of the array.key_vault_id

 (Required) - Subnet containing the management interfaces on the array.system_subnet